How to Wear a Chore Coat, Men’s Styling Guide

 - Body: A chore coat cannot be too tight.
 You should be able to wear a sweater underneath when buttoned

-5 Proven Ways to Style a Chore Coat
+5 Great Ways to Style a Chore Coat

 Here are five ways to style a chore coat.